 There are two very similar types of documents dedicated to keeping track of what’s happening at the meeting.
 They are called meeting minutes and a meeting summary.
 It is important to distinguish these two types because the last one is more informal, while the first one is an official document.
 So, you shouldn’t be overzealous with meeting summaries, and better use a meeting summary template whenever you can to save your time.
-Here are some tips on how to summarize meetings.
+Here are some tips on how to summarize a meeting.

 In most cases, meeting summary is more than enough to cover the most important aspects of the session.
 In case you were not required to write detailed meeting minutes that include all participants, decisions, and points of view, it is better to do a short meeting report.
 It does not even require you to write notes about meeting organization, which is the subtlest part.